pingidentity/pingone-go-client/pingone/docs/DaVinciFlowGraphDataRequestElementsNodeDataProperties.md

 ### GetOutputSchema

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetOutputSchema() DaVinciFlowGraphDataRequestElementsNodeDataOutputSchema`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetOutputSchema() DaVinciFlowGraphDataRequestElementsNodeDataPropertiesOutputSchema`

 GetOutputSchema returns the OutputSchema field if non-nil, zero value otherwise.

 ### GetOutputSchemaOk

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetOutputSchemaOk() (*DaVinciFlowGraphDataRequestElementsNodeDataOutputSchema, bool)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) GetOutputSchemaOk() (*DaVinciFlowGraphDataRequestElementsNodeDataPropertiesOutputSchema, bool)`

 GetOutputSchemaOk returns a tuple with the OutputSchema field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetOutputSchema

-`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetOutputSchema(v DaVinciFlowGraphDataRequestElementsNodeDataOutputSchema)`
+`func (o *DaVinciFlowGraphDataRequestElementsNodeDataProperties) SetOutputSchema(v DaVinciFlowGraphDataRequestElementsNodeDataPropertiesOutputSchema)`

 SetOutputSchema sets OutputSchema field to given value.